 Harbourside is perfectly situated in a prime position next to the harbour of the historic fishing village of Polperro.
 This beautiful cottage enjoys an enviable location and has the benefits of both an open fire for the winter months and an outside seating area overlooking the harbour for the warmer months.

 Although offering 2 bedrooms, a double and a bunk bedded room, the cottage attracts many couples wishing to enjoy the atmosphere of this picturesque harbour village and the close proximity of all its amenities which can be accessed very easily from the cottage.
 These include the beach, the coastal walks and a good selection of pubs, restaurants and shops.
+Broadband, Electric & utilities, Bed linen & household towels included.
 Parking is included in the rental in a private car park about a 7 minute walk away (partially up a steep gradient).
-SORRY NO PETS ALLOWED.
+PETS ALLOWED.

 Lovely Harbour Views